 - APUC Buyers Portal

-PCS-TenderPublic Contracts Scotland-Tender (PCS-T), provided by BravoSolution, compliments the current Public Contracts Scotland (PCS) site providing buying organisations with a set of web-based collaborative procurement tools which include eTendering, eEvaluation and eAuction functionality whilst also increasing collaborative working practices.
+PCS-TenderPublic Contracts Scotland-Tender (PCS-T), provided by JAGGAER, compliments Public Contracts Scotland (PCS) site by providing buying organisations with a set of web-based collaborative procurement tools which include eTendering, eEvaluation and eAuction functionality whilst also increasing collaborative working practices.
 This allows Buyers to communicate securely with both their suppliers and stakeholders throughout the procurement lifecycle.
 This has been closely aligned to best professional practice, encompassed within the Procurement Journey to ensure that best practice is embedded and that a consistent and standard process is followed in line with EU regulations.

 AwardThe AWARD e-Evaluation software provided by Commerce Decisions used by a number of APUC member organisations is a collaborative web-based software solution designed specifically to support strategic procurement projects.
 AWARD delivers a powerful document management capability supporting and enhancing the tender management process to deliver greater control and transparent audit trail, underpinning bidder debriefing process and managing challenges to the procurement outcome.

 AWARD is proven to reduce time to contract, improve value for money and reduce risk and is in use across a range of sectors including central, local and regional government, utilities, transport, healthcare, aerospace and defence covering a broad range of activities including the provision of schools, hospitals, transport and defence systems.